getlift/lift/README.md

 *Shipping Serverless features made easy*

 > 🚧 The project is currently a **work in progress**, expect a first beta in May.
+>
+> Stay updated by *Watching* the repository.

 ## Features

+Lift is a [Serverless](https://www.serverless.com/) plugin that simplifies deploying well-architected serverless applications.

-Lift packages well-architected AWS serverless features.
-It is made both for developers whitout any prior serverless experience, as well as for experienced AWS builders.
+It is made for developers new to serverless, as well as experienced AWS builders.

-- 🌐 **Allows non-serverless developers to dive in** - Developer oriented vocabulary, no AWS services knowledge required
+- ⚡️ **Get started with Serverless** - Developer-friendly vocabulary, no AWS knowledge required
-- 📦 **Increases delivery speed** - Production-ready serverless components with minimal required configuration
+- 📦 **Faster delivery** - Production-ready components with minimal configuration
-- 🔁 **Leverages your existing serverless project** - Integrates with existing Serverless framework project
+- 🔁 **Not invasive** - Integrates with existing Serverless Framework projects
-- ⏏️ **Does not lock you in** - Ejectable to CloudFormation at any time
+- ⏏️ **No lock-in** - Eject to CloudFormation at any time

 [Why should I choose Lift ?](docs/comparison.md)